binodnepali/next-with-typescript-example-template/README.md

-# Next.js With Typescript Example Template
+# Next.js with typescript example template

 An example template made using [Next.js and Typescript](https://nextjs.org/docs) to start a new project.
 The template is setup with [Prettier](https://prettier.io/docs/en/install.html), [ESLint](https://eslint.org/docs/user-guide/getting-started), [StyleLint](https://stylelint.io/user-guide/get-started) and [Lint Staged](https://github.com/okonet/lint-staged).

+This template use next.js version 12.3.1.
+Read more about [release](https://github.com/vercel/next.js/releases/tag/v12.3.1)

 ## Why this template